Bissell Zing Rewind Review

 The Zing Rewind delivered a mediocre performance in both of our cleaning metrics, doing a relatively sub par job at picking up debris on both hard and soft floors.
 It has a relatively small intake, allowing it to become totally blocked when collecting larger debris, like Cheerios.
 This model is quite handy for cleaning stairs with, but, on the whole, this model definitely leaves much to be desired.

 To evaluate these products and find out which one came out on top, we bought and tested the top models available for purchase today head-to-head in a variety of challenges, ranging from how easy each model is to use to how well it cleans up pet hair.
-These tests were grouped into five weighted rating metrics --Carpet Cleaning, Handling, Ease of Use, Hard Surface Cleaning, and Pet Hair — with more information on the performance of the Zing Rewind given below.
+These tests were grouped into five weighted rating metrics --Carpet Cleaning, Handling, Ease of Use, Hard Surface Cleaning, and Pet Hair.

 Earning the most weight out of any of our test metrics, our series of Carpet Cleaning tests take credit for 35% of the total score for each vacuum.
 We tested this by spreading a decent amount of oats, cereal, rice, and flour on our test swatches of flat and fluffy carpet and seeing how well each vacuum performed when tasked with collecting it.
 The Zing Rewind didn't do a terribly good job on the whole, earning a 4 out of 10 for its somewhat poor showing.